aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ## Abstract

 Landgate is Western Australia's premier spatial data provider, the lead organisation of the West Australian Land Information System (WALIS) and its Shared Land Information Platform (SLIP).
-Previously dependant upon Google Map Engine spatial server infrastructure, Landgate and SLIP had to rapidly pivot to Esri spatial servers to avoid loss of service due to GME's decommissioning.
+Previously dependent upon Google Map Engine spatial server infrastructure, Landgate and SLIP had to pivot rapidly to Esri spatial servers to avoid loss of service due to GME's decommissioning.

 Spatial web service testing is a narrower field than the larger web service quality domain.
 Academic writing on the topic naturally aims to test under controlled conditions, to eliminate variables of network connectivity or device speed.
-This work eschews controls in favour of collecting data on the test environment at test time.
+This work eschews controls, preferring gathering data on the test environment at test time.

-Further, academia tend to focus on response time as the main metric of service performance, an objective measure.
+Further, academia tends to focus on response time as the main metric of service performance, an objective measure.
 Few papers consider whether the data returned is correct.
 Mobile downloads can be interrupted by lost signal.

 The combination of environmental data with errors in responses grants a broader picture of Landgate's servers' suitability for mobile devices.